 One-pot meals are a Godsend if you loathe washing dishes…especially pots and pans!
 If you’re anti-pots and pans washing like me, give my One Pot Tuna Mac and Cheese or this amazing One Pot Spaghetti with Sausage a try!
-Or this Easy Cheesy Slumgullion (AKA: Goulash!).
+Or this Easy Cheesy Slumgullion (AKA: Goulash!) or Velveeta Hamburger Helper!

 For this Cajun Shrimp and Sausage Pasta, you can easily adjust the spice level based on the type of Cajun seasoning you use.
 If you love Cajun dishes, you have to try this delicious Creamy Cajun Salmon Pasta and this super easy Creamy Cajun Chicken Orzo!

 WHY YOU’LL LOVE THIS RECIPE